Metagenomic Read Mapping¶

 Once read files have been uploaded or located, the files must be transferred prior to the job beginning.
 Click on the icon of an arrow within a circle.
 This will move your file into the Selected libraries box.

-Click on the down arrow at the end of the text box under Predefined Gene Set Name to see the possible selections.
+The default radio dial button position is Predefined Gene Set.
+Select between the two available predefined gene sets, click on the down arrow at the end of the text box under Predefined Gene Set Name to see the possible selections.
 The Metagenomic Mapping Read service has two gene sets to choose from.
 The Comprehensive Antibiotic Resistance Database (CARD) is the current gold standard for antimicrobial resistance genes.
 It is a manually curated resource containing high quality reference data on the molecular basis of antimicrobial resistance (AMR) that emphasizes genes, proteins and mutations that are involved in AMR.
 The Virulence Factor Database (VFDB) is the current gold standard reference source for virulence factors, providing up-to-date knowledge of virulence factors from various bacterial pathogens.
 Select either CARD or VFDB as the gene set.

 A folder must be selected for the Metagenomic Read Mapping job.
 Begin typing a name in the text box underneath Output Folder will show all folders that match that text, or click on the down arrow to show recent folders, or clicking on the folder icon at the end of the text box will open a pop-up window where all folders can be viewed.
 Clicking on the desired folder will populate the text box with its name.